 The ‘pizzas’ we’ve talked about up to now are far from unique.
 Cultures around the world have developed their own brand of goodie-laden bread.
 Flatbreads, naan, and plakountas are all early preparations that could be considered cousins to the modern pizza, and they sprung up from ancient Greece to India, from Persia to Egypt.
 However, it would be kind of a stretch to call them pizza; they’re certainly not what you’d expect to see inside a pizza box today.

 One Greek settlement would become the forefront of pizza as we know it: Naples.
 The city was founded by Greek colonists in the shadow of Vesuvius around 600 B.C.
-Writing in Pizza: A Global History, Carol Helstosky explains that by the 1700s and early 1800s, Naples was a thriving waterfront city — and, technically at least, an independent kingdom.
+Naples was a thriving waterfront city, it had a thriving culture and, technically at least, an independent kingdom.

 “Judgmental Italian authors often called [the lazzaroni’s] eating habits ‘disgusting,'” Helstosky notes.